 - If you’re a fan of toasted coconut, see this easy tutorial for how to toast coconut here.

-Other Coconut Dessert Recipes to Try
+More Coconut Dessert Recipes to Make

 My family loves coconut in any way, shape or form.
 A few other coconut desserts you may like to try:

-- Coconut Cream Lush
+- Coconut Cream Lush is a tasty make ahead dessert option.

 - Low Carb Coconut Macadamia Bars from All Day I Dream About Food